-Flavoured with vanilla and blended with Greek yogurt, this smoothie is rich in protein and calcium, both of which aid muscle and bone growth.
-A great way to enhance the health benefits of this drink is to add an additional superfood like Aloe Vera.
+Flavored with vanilla and blended with Greek yogurt, this smoothie is rich in protein and calcium, both of which aid muscle and bone growth.
+A terrific way to enhance the health benefits of this drink is to add an additional superfood like aloe vera.
 This is a natural diuretic.
-It is better to use the thick gooey natural stuff, though you can also use Aloe Vera water.
+It is better to use the thick gooey natural stuff, although you can also use aloe vera water.
 A little goes a long way, so use just a spoonful of the thick stuff, especially if you have a sensitive stomach.

 You can substitute the bananas in the recipe with pineapple if you wish.
-Pineapple is a refreshing addition to any summer drink; it is an unusually high source of vitamin C, even higher than in oranges.
+Pineapple is a refreshing addition to any summer drink.
+It is an unusually high source of vitamin C ― even higher than oranges.

-A popular citrus fruit, the grapefruit is a marvellous source of nutrients like vitamins A, C, folate, fibre, choline, limonins and lycopene.
-It is well known for its antioxidant and immunity boosting properties.
-It aids digestions and helps lower cholesterol.
+A popular citrus fruit, the grapefruit is a marvelous source of nutrients like vitamins A, C, folate, fiber, choline, limonins, and lycopene.
+It is well-known for its antioxidant and immunity-boosting properties.
+It aids digestion and helps lower cholesterol.

-Passion fruits have high levels of Vitamin A and flavonoid antioxidants such as ß-carotene and cryptoxanthin-ß.
-Rum is said to be beneficial in alleviating arthritis as it aids in increasing the mineral density of bones.
-When taken in moderation, there are extensive health benefits associated with dark rum .
+Passion fruits have high levels of vitamin A and flavonoid antioxidants such as ß-carotene and cryptoxanthin-ß.
+People say that it is beneficial in alleviating arthritis as it aids in increasing the mineral density of bones.
+When taken in moderation, dark rum has extensive health benefits.
 It is well known as a great reliever for muscle pain.

 Green tea contains bioactive compounds that are highly beneficial for your health.
-It is loaded with powerful antioxidants like flavonoids and catechins.
+Powerful antioxidants like flavonoids and catechins load it.
 Green tea has less caffeine than coffee, but its caffeine content works synergistically with the amino acid L-theanine to improve brain function.
-Green tea has been proven to boost the metabolic rates in the short term.
+Studies have proven that green tea boosts metabolic rates in the short term.
 This property of green tea is believed to aid weight loss efforts.
 According to research, green tea drinkers have lower risks of cardiovascular disease.

 The fat in soy milk is mostly unsaturated with zero cholesterol.
-This makes it a much better choice than dairy milk that has high saturated fat and cholesterol content.
-Soy milk has powerful phyto-antioxidants as well as both omega-3 and omega-6 fatty acids, which protect blood vessels from lesions and haemorrhages.
-The phytoestrogen content in soy helps prevent the loss of bone mass in your body accelerating the calcium absorption.
+This makes it a much better choice than dairy milk which has high saturated fat and cholesterol content.
+Soy milk has powerful phyto antioxidants, as well as both omega-3 and omega-6 fatty acids, which protect blood vessels from lesions and hemorrhages.
+The phytoestrogen content in soy helps prevent the loss of bone mass in your body by accelerating calcium absorption.

 Cashew butter is great for the immune system and for increasing muscle and skin tone.
-It contains a lot of essential amino acids and is loaded with phosphorus, copper, iron and magnesium.
-You can also substitute the cashew butter with peanut or almond butter in this recipe.
+It contains a lot of essential amino acids.
+And it is loaded with phosphorus, copper, iron, and magnesium.
+You can also substitute the cashew butter with peanut butter or almond butter in this recipe.
 Remember to serve this thick chilled concoction with a spoon rather than a straw.